 - Training

 Share information during training sessions.
-Give examples, discuss similar references, situations, and implement activities that promote learning.
+Give examples, discuss similar references and situations, and implement activities that promote learning.

 - Post-Training